-Artificial Intelligence is something the likes of Stephen Hawking have warned about a number of times and many are understandably sceptical about.
+Artificial Intelligence is something the likes of Stephen Hawking have warned about a number of times and many are sceptical about it.

 However, it’s undeniable that AI provides huge opportunities for advancement and automation in business and marketing.
 It’s also no longer some faraway fantasy, it’s happening already.